 Tables 2.1, 2.2a and 2.2b above should be read with Figure 2.1 above showing SADC transport and trade corridors.
-In terms of patterns of transport, migration and trade, southern Africa
+In terms of patterns of transport, migration and trade, southern Africa remains, to a large extent, locked into colonial trade and production relations.
+As the Reconstruction and Development Programme points out, this reinforces the outdated and essentially colonial structure of the South African economy, which is geared to services and extractive industries with the industrial and agricultural sectors shrinking.
+South Africa has among the highest rates of unemployment, inequality and indebtedness in the world, which is racially skewed socially and spatially.

-These factors impact not only South Africa, SADC's largest economy, but all SADC States, which held back by legacy colonial transport, trade and economic systems.
+These factors impact not only South Africa, SADC's largest economy, but all SADC states, which are held back by legacy colonial transport, trade and economic systems.
 They all face multiple challenges and risks such as unemployment, rising debt and political instability.
 There is also the growing impact of climate change on agriculture, energy, water6 and food security.
 This, and related conflicts, cause mass migration with the constant threat of pandemics, terrorism and transnational crime.